 Where to stay in Koh Tao

 Sairee Beach is the best place to stay in Koh Tao I think as you’re in the centre of the action.
-I have stayed at Lotus Resort Hotel which I recommend and Good Dream Hostel is a high rated hostel in Sairee Beach too.
+I have stayed at Lotus Resort Hotel which I recommend and Good Dream Hostel is a highly rated hostel in Sairee Beach too.

 Alternatively, if you are travelling as a couple and want somewhere quieter and a resort with its own beach I’d recommend Charm Churee Resort which is where I stayed recently, it’s too remote to visit solo I’d say and its a good place if you just want to relax as it has lots of bungalows, is set right on the water and like I said, it has its own private beach!